GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

     ```

     !!! info ""
+    - `-e` This allows you to specify a script
     - `-e '2p'`: This is the first expression.
 The 2p part means "print the 2nd line".
     - `-e '5p'`: This is the second expression.
 The 5p part means "print the 5th line".

+    ??? clipboard-question "Why is this useful ?"
+        - **Quality control**: Checking if certain lines (e.g., the 2nd and 5th) are formatted correctly or contain expected data.
+        - **Debugging scripts**: Verifying that data processing steps are working as intended by looking at specific entries.
+        - **Sampling**: Quickly viewing a few lines without loading the entire file into memory.

 !!! terminal-2 "It also accepts range, using `,`.
 Let's print line 2-6,"